 In most cases, the firm obtains your consent to collect, use and disclose your personal information.

 Usually, if you retain this office, the firm assumes to have obtained your implied consent to the collection and use of your personal information, however, at times your express consent may be requested, either verbally or in writing.
 Generally, your personal information is collected directly from you at the start of or during the course of your retainer with the firm.
 Sometimes information about you may be obtained from other sources such as a government registry or other professionals who serve you.

 Your personal information is used to provide legal advice and services to you, to issue invoices and to maintain the firm's database of clients.
-In addition, if you apply for a position with Clement Syed Law Professional Corporation, your personal information will be used to assess your candidacy.
-Lastly, your contact information (name, e-mail and postal address) may be used in order to communicate with you about recent developments in the law, keep you abreast of Clement Syed Law Professional Corporation news and invite you to firm events.
+In addition, if you apply for a position with Muir Syed Law Professional Corporation, your personal information will be used to assess your candidacy.
+Lastly, your contact information (name, e-mail and postal address) may be used in order to communicate with you about recent developments in the law, keep you abreast of Muir Syed Law Professional Corporation news and invite you to firm events.

 Withdrawal of Consent